 What are the credit load requirements of FlexTrack students?

 In their first semester, FlexTrack students are limited to no more than 10 credit hours.
 After that, they determine credit loads (between 3 and 18 per semester) at their own discretion.
-They must, however, earn a minimum of 12 credit hours each calendar year (two semesters and a summer term) and complete all degree and major requirements within 10 years from the start of your program.
+They must, however, earn a minimum of 12 credit hours each calendar year (two semesters and a summer term) and complete all degree and major requirements within 10 years from the start of their program.

 What if a FlexTrack student needs to take a break for a semester or two?